spacetelescope/jdaviz/docs/specviz/displaying.rst

 API Pan/Zoom (Notebook interface)
 ---------------------------------
-The SpecViz helper contains a set of convinence methods to programmatically define the view of the spectrum viewer.
+The Specviz helper contains a set of convinence methods to programmatically define the view of the spectrum viewer.

 For information about the SpecViz, and other, helpers, and how to instantiate one, please see `helpers <https://readthedocs.org/404>`_